noahmbright/miniclang/readme.md

 Learning LLVM is a higher priority, so there will be more focus on the internal lower level details.
 Parsing C is enough of a front end challenge for now.

-C's dangerous features are used, i.e., raw pointers allocated via `malloc` and unions.
+To me, the most interesting part of this project is the middle end.
+How C-level abstractions map to a lower-level IR, and how to perform optimizations on that IR make for exciting questions both in a mathematical and implementational sense.

+A C-like coding style is used for the most part, up to and including and unions.
 Following [chibicc](https://github.com/rui314/chibicc), there is not yet any freeing of allocated resources, which is forgivable for a short-lived program with high emphasis on speed.

-Testing infrastructure is homegrown.

 It's a truism that global variables are bad practice, several of the resources used here repeat that.
 In an attempt to take that to heart, globals are replaced